sobjornstad/clicker-quiz-manager/docs/manual.md

     - [Subitem](http://www.google.com)

-<a id="introduction"></a>
-# Introduction & How To Get Help
+# Introduction

 This is the manual for the **Clicker Quiz Manager**, version 1.1.0.
-The application allows you to manage classes, sets of questions, and review history in order to generate daily clicker quizzes for your students.
-CQM interfaces with Turning Technologies’ *TurningPoint* software (hereafter referred to as “TurningPoint”), exporting questions and importing the results.
+The application allows you to manage classes, sets of questions, and review history in order to generate daily quizzes for your students.
+CQM interfaces with Turning Technologies’ *TurningPoint* clicker response software (hereafter referred to as “TurningPoint”), exporting questions and importing the resulting scores and statistics.
+If you do not have a clicker system or want to use both clickers and another method of giving quizzes at different times, CQM can also export quizzes in HTML, plain text, or (with the LaTeX document formatter set up on your system) a print-ready PDF format.

+All instructions in the manual that refer to TurningPoint were written for version 5.3.1.
+Future versions will probably be similar, but details may change, and changes in report and file formats may require updates to CQM.

+# Getting Help

 In addition to the documentation in this manual, context-sensitive help is available – that is, you can get help on specific interface elements directly